centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [APIv1] Using the CLAPI import function no longer results in a PHP fatal error for the mentioned versions
 - [Administration] Fixed consistency of ACLs with new poller creation wizard structure
 - [Configuration] Fixed a regression: multiple trap definitions can use the same OID again
-- [Cron] Fixed SQL queries when databases names contain dash
+- [Cron] Fixed SQL queries when database names contain a dash
-- [Install] Allow to connect as centreon-engine user for Debian packaging
+- [Install] Make it possible to connect as user centreon-engine for Debian packaging
 - [Install] Fixed Debian packages build when npm is not installed
 - [Install] Fixed dependency name for Debian packaging
 - [Monitoring] Fixed deletion of comments